top of page

 Research from the Journal of Health Psychology found that individuals who engage in regular exercise report up to a 30% decrease in stress levels compared to sedentary individuals.
 This means that incorporating weight training could not only improve physical fitness but also help boost fertility through reduced stress.

-Body Composition and Fertility
+Optimising Body Composition for Fertility and Hormonal Balance

 The connection between body weight, composition, and fertility is notable.
 Being underweight or overweight can disrupt menstrual cycles and ovulation.
 Resistance training effectively improves body composition by increasing muscle mass and decreasing fat.